ardaergin/VBL/markdown_files/detailed-description.md

 >[!info] <i class="fa-solid fa-info"></i> &nbsp Text to Copy Paste
 ><br>
 > This study will take approximately {...} minutes.
 The study language is {...}.
-Payments will only be allocated when you carefully up on all instructions of the researchers.
+Payments will only be allocated when you carefully read instructions of the researchers.
 >
 > This research takes place in the Applied Behavioral Science Lab, located on the second basement level (-2) of the [Transitorium Building](https://vu.nl/en/about-vu/more-about/transitorium).
 >